Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person with age of 20 and call convertAgeToJupiterYears
   * Output: return 1.69

+* _Spec: The application should be able create a person object with a gender._
+  * Input: Create person with age of 20 and a gender of Male
+  * Output: return person with age of 20 and a gender of Male

 ## Setup/Installation Requirements
 _Clone this repository._
 _npm install_